 - Outdoor security cameras can make them feel safe

-A motion-activated surveillance camera installed at both the front and rear of your elderly relatives property can have many benefits.
-Sadly, some criminals can see older people as easy targets, but highly visible cameras can act as a strong deterrent.
-If the camera is linked to the police or private security service, or simply linked to you and you can receive an email or smartphone notification if anything happens, this can provide both you and your relative with great peace of mind.
-They dont have to go to bed at night fearful of intruders breaking in because they know the property is protected by your camera system.
+A motion-activated surveillance camera installed at the front and rear of your elderly relatives property can have many benefits.
+Sadly, some criminals can see older people as easy targets, but highly visible cameras can be a strong deterrent.
+If the camera is linked to the police or private security service or linked to you and you can receive an email or smartphone notification if anything happens, you and your relative have great peace of mind.
+They dont have to go to bed at night, fearful of intruders breaking in because they know your camera system protects the property.

 - Call recording devices to protect against unscrupulous cold callers

 If your relative agrees, you can install a call recording device to keep records of all phone calls.
 Why is this useful?
-Unfortunately, cold callers and con artists also tend to target older people, just like intruders and burglars.
-To protect your relative from being tricked or conned out of their money, a record of all phone conversations can be invaluable.
+Unfortunately, cold callers and con artists also target older people like intruders and burglars.
+A record of all phone conversations can be invaluable to protect your relative from being tricked or conned out of their money.
 It can be used as evidence against an unscrupulous caller should the worst ever happen.

 - Motion sensors can provide important reminders

-If you have a relative who is suffering from some form of dementia or forgetfulness, motion sensor automatic reminders can be very useful.
+If you have a relative suffering from dementia or forgetfulness, automatic motion sensor reminders can be very useful.
 For example, a motion-activated reminder to lock the front door when someone moves past it, or one placed in the kitchen to provide a reminder to turn the oven off.
 You can even use automatic reminders that are not motion-activated, such as a reminder that goes off at a particular time to remind the person to take their medication.

 - Smartphone check-ins using large button devices